Betul-betulkan yg biasa dan biasa-biasakan yg betul....

 Deep breathing can be an important coping skill to learn.
 It may sound silly, but many people do not breathe properly.
 Natural breathing involves your diaphragm, a large muscle in your abdomen.

-breathe in, your belly should expand.
+When you breathe in, your belly should expand.
 When you breathe out, your belly should fall.
 Overtime, people forget how to breathe this way and instead use their chest and shoulders.
 This causes short and shallow breaths, which can increase stress and anxiety.

 Fortunately, it is not too late to "re-learn" how to breathe and help protect yourself from stress.
 Practice the simple exercise below to improve your breathing.